03 February 2017 by VegettoEX

 01 January 2017 by VegettoEX

-Shunsuke Kikuchi composed the background music for both the Dragon Ball and Dragon Ball Z TV series, including their respective movie titles, while Hironobu Kageyama provided the vocals to almost every theme associated with Dragon Ball Z. Following the completion of Dragon Ball Z, both men left the series and Akihito Tokunaga was brought on to compose the background music for Dragon Ball GT, while various J-Pop artists were used for opening and ending themes.
-Akihito Tokunaga would also go on to compose the background music for the 10th anniversary movie, “The Path to Ultimate Strength”.
+Shunsuke Kikuchi composed the background music for both the Dragon Ball and Dragon Ball Z TV series, including their respective movie titles, while Hironobu Kageyama provided the vocals to almost all television and movie themes associated with Dragon Ball Z. Following the completion of Dragon Ball Z, both men left the series and Akihito Tokunaga was brought on to compose the background music for Dragon Ball GT.
+This new series marked the end of the franchise’s use of long-running theme songs written specifically for the franchise, which was common industry practice at the time, and opted instead for the now modern convention of utilizing chart-topping music from various J-Pop artists as the opening and ending themes.

 In 2008, the newly animated Jump Super Anime Tour special featured some recycled background music from Dragon Ball Z and in the same fashion, also kept “CHA-LA HEAD-CHA-LA” as its opening theme.
 However, the special did get a new ending theme, “Orange Hero”, which was the first new ending theme to the series since Dragon Ball GT ended in 1997.
-Later, in early 2009, it was announced that Dragon Ball Z would be getting a “refreshed” airing, entitled Dragon Ball Kai.
-It was also announced that the new series would have new opening and ending themes sung by Takayoshi Tanimoto, along with new background music composed by Kenji Yamamoto.
+Later in early 2009, it was announced that Dragon Ball Z would be getting a “refreshed” airing, entitled Dragon Ball Kai, which would feature new opening and ending themes sung by Takayoshi Tanimoto and new background music composed by Kenji Yamamoto.
+Since then the Dragon Ball Super series has begun syndication, featuring theme songs from various popular artists and background music composed by Norihito Sumitomo.

-This guide will answer all of the questions that you have ever had about the various themes used throughout the Dragon Ball series.
-It should be noted that there is no documentation in this guide concerning either the background music or any of the released musical material that did not appear in the series.
-That being said, you can follow the links provided below for more detailed information on the various themes, eyecatches, and insert songs that were used.
+This guide compiles the various theme songs used throughout the Dragon Ball franchise, including both television and theatrical film adaptations.
+It should be noted that there is no documentation in this guide concerning background music or any released musical material that did not appear in the series.
+Such information can be found in our Music Database.
+Follow the links provided below for more detailed information on the franchise’s various themes, eyecatches, and insert songs.